Woojin Industrial Systems

 Woojin Industrial Systems is a South Korean manufacturer of rolling stock including metro, electric bus, peoplemover and monorail vehicles.
 Its main business is the development of rolling stocks and their core electrical components.

 History

 Woojin Industrial Systems was founded in 1974.

 In 2011, the company established a local corporation and production plant in Los Angeles, and has since supplied broadcasting display devices, driver cabin devices, and auxiliary power devices to the Washington, Oregon, Massachusetts, and Utah Department of Transportation.
+Woojin was selected by Los Angeles Metro in 2024 to refurbish the Breda A650 rail fleet in time for the 2028 Summer Olympics.

 In 2016, the company entered the electric bus sector.
 In 2024, an electric bus factory capable of producing 1,500 buses per year was completed in Gimcheon, North Gyeongsang Province.